osrn/lazy-ledger/README.md

 - replaced term `delegate` with `bp` in messages and notifications as applicable
 - performance improvements and bug squash
     - added new indexes to the sqlite database<sup>(*)</sup>
-    - increased block processing speed when blocks are being retrieved in real time (not catching a backlog) by utilizing the current information available from the blockRepository rather than replaying the transactions happened since last block forged on top of the state last saved in the local sqlite database
+    - increased block processing speed when blocks are being retrieved in real time by utilizing the current information available from the blockRepository rather than replaying the transactions happened since last block forged on top of the state last saved in the local sqlite database
-    - fixed blocking operation when retrieving voter last balances from local db when processing blocks from backlog with large number of voters
+    - fixed mainloop blocking when retrieving voter last balances from local db when processing a backlog of blocks with large number of voters
-    - fixed plan payperiod out of bounds auto correction condition
+    - fixed plan payperiod auto correction when out-of-bounds
-    - fixed issue plan mincap creation when plan does not specify one
+    - fixed plan mincap creation issue while plan does not specify one
     - added version information to boot time log messages
     - package `delay-5.0.0` replaced with `node:timers/promises`
     - cleanup obselete comments and dead code